OWASP/www-policy/operational/events.md

 - Speakers do not any receive compensation for their participation
 - Travel expenses are not reimburseable for Speakers or Trainers

 ## Global AppSec Events

 ### Budget/Financials

 Budgets will be developed based on the proposals received by both vendor and venue proposals and will be presented to the Board of Directors for its approval no later than 16 months prior to the start of the conference.
 Once approved, the Executive Director, or their designatee, may execute instruments that contractually and financially obligate the OWASP Foundation to execute the event.

 Local host chapters for internal accounting practices may share in Global AppSec event net profits up to 10% based on chapter participation.
 In the case of multiple host chapters, the host chapters will be responsible for determining the division before the event.
-Profit share of 10% can be achieved by completing the following:
+Net profit sharing can be achieved by completing the following:

 - Recruiting and supervising local volunteers
 - Participating in the CfT/CfP Review Process